fortenemy/default-project/init.md

 **GitHub Repository:** [https://github.com/fortenemy/default-project](https://github.com/fortenemy/default-project)

-This template's methodology was developed and proven on real-world projects, including a Bitcoin Trading Bot MVP that served as the foundation for this structured approach.
+This template's methodology was developed and proven on real-world projects, including a *bitcoin-trading-bot* project that served as the foundation for this structured approach.

 ---